Teacher Resource Materials

 Thought Starters

-In addition to these resources from Discovery Education, below are some questions and prompts that may be helpful for students to consider as starting points as they prepare their submissions.
-Students are not expected to specifically address any or all of these questions in their responses.
+In addition to these resources from Discovery Education, below are questions and prompts that can help students brainstorm as they prepare their submissions.
+Students are not required to address any or all of these questions in their entries.

 • What has shaped America over the past 250 years?
 Think about the impact of individuals, ideas, documents, historical movements, and events and how they have affected the growth and development of our country.